Klingebeil/homepage/_portfolio/lab-report-state-of-innovation.md

 ## What we learned

-1. **The critical perspective was valuable**—This was one of the main feedback by readers: taking a more critical perspective hepled in building credibility for the *Media Lab Bayern*, especially if we manage to remain balanced (a good example here is the critical Design Thinking chapter in the report)
+1. **The critical perspective was valuable**—This was one of the main feedback by readers: taking a more critical perspective helped in building credibility for the *Media Lab Bayern*, especially if we manage to remain balanced (a good example here is the critical Design Thinking chapter in the report)
 2. **Layout & Design**—The grid layout not only worked well for this report, but was also easy to adapt to the content with a few tongue-in-cheek elements.
 3. **Automatic feedback e-mail**—The extended Hubspot workflow with an automatic request for feedback seven days after a download was not very fruitful, but still helpful.
 An interest in "innovative business models" was mentioned several times in the feedback — a possible next topic.